How to Duplicate My ‘Better’ Emini Charts (14:55)

 There could be several reasons why your charts don’t match mine:

 - Tick data feeds don’t match between different platforms and data providers.
 Unfortunately this is just a fact of life.
-You can find more information at the bottom of the Tick Charts article here.
+You can find more information and the reasons why at the bottom of the Tick Charts article here.

 - Corrupted or compressed historical data saved to your cache.
 Data feeds can go down, data can “burst” during quick markets and saved data can be corrupted or compressed.
 Deleting the data cache and re-loading data should help.